powerOfpotluck/HerlockSholmesPilled/README.md

 I have not abruptly isolated myself or haven't had a spiral since we parted.
 Don't think of it as an attack but take it as criticism.
 I at least said goodbye to you but you didn't even give YOUR friend a heads up.
 PLEASE don't ditch people without explanation.

 Also you kind of made me feel like I had to be interested in what you were interested in for you to care...
-Yes I did kind of try to rebel with a lot of fandom hoping and not really engaging but that's because of how I felt.
+Yes I did kind of try to rebel with a lot of fandom hopping and not really engaging but that's because of how I felt.